 And even when I was young travel wasn’t always that great.
 When I was 19 I set out with the intention of walking around Britain for 6 months.
 After 6 weeks of being rained on (I went from October to December) I just wanted to go home.
 Six weeks of travelling alone had rendered the prospect of seeing one more town, one more hotel room and a few new strangers cold and unappealing.
 It seemed to me then that there was more warmth and interest at home.

 Even so, I still look back with nostalgia at nights like the one when I travelled from Cologne to Berlin.
 I had been working in a factory in Cologne for 6 months; Cologne was the first big city I came to on the ferry train from England so I stopped there.
-While in Cologne I remembered seeing a picture of a street in Berlin that had fired my imagination.
+While in Cologne I remembered seeing a picture of a street in Berlin that had fired my imagination long before.
 I also liked The Saxophone Song by Kate Bush which begins,

 You’ll find me in a Berlin bar in a corner brooding

 You know that I grow very quiet when I’m listening to you